eez-open/studio/help/en-US/components/actions/ShowMessageBox.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija prikazuje na ekranu info, error ili question message box.
+This Action is used to display _Info_, _Error_ or _Question_ message boxes.

 # PROPERTIES

-## Message type [DRAFT]
+## Message type

-Postoje tri vrste message boxa:
+Defines the message box that will be displayed:

--   Info
+-   `Info`

 ![Alt text](../images/show_message_box_info.png)

--   Error
+-   `Error`

 ![Alt text](../images/show_message_box_error.png)

--   Question
+-   `Question`

 ![Alt text](../images/show_message_box_question.png)

-## Message [DRAFT]
+## Message

-Poruka koja se prikazuje.
+The content of the message to be displayed.

-## Buttons [DRAFT]
+## Buttons

-Ovaj property je potrebno definirati samo za Question message box.
-Ovdje se očekuje array stringova, gdje se svaki string mapira u button, npr. `["Save", "Don't Save", "Cancel"]`.
-Za svaki button potrebno je dodati po jedan output u "Flow - Outputs" sekciju, gdje će se kroz njega izaći ako se pritisne taj button.
+This property needs to be defined only for the _Question_ message box.
+An array of strings is expected here, where each string is mapped to a button, eg `["Save", "Don't Save", "Cancel"]`.
+It is necessary to add one output in the "Flow - Outputs" section for each button, through which the Flow execution will continue if that button is pressed.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   Keyboard, Keypad and Message Box
+-   _Keyboard, Keypad and Message Box_